karolk91/Grants-Program/applications/contracts-tool.md

 ## Future Plans

-We are going to promote the project writting articles and involve other developers to maintain it in the future
+We are going to promote the project writting article and involve other developers to maintain it in the future

 ## Referral Program (optional) :moneybag: